 “As part of routine inspections, we identified traces of listeria in non-food contact areas, primarily floor drains, at our LAX unit,” a spokeswoman for the Gate Group, which runs Gate Gourmet, said in a statement.
 “Immediately and in accordance with our protocols, all floor drains and surrounding areas were immediately and aggressively treated.
 Independent food safety agencies have confirmed that our unit adheres to food safety regulations and we are not aware of any instance where passengers are put at risk.”

 While it may be impossible to avoid all viruses and bacteria during holiday travel, there are some key steps you can do to help ensure you don’t spend the holidays sick in bed.

 Health officials say the best way to protect yourself during flu season is to simply go to your doctor to get a flu shot.

 The vaccine is recommended for virtually everyone over the age of 6 months.
-The respiratory seasonal flu virus mainly spreads via “droplets made when people with flu cough, sneeze or talk,” according to the Centers for Disease Control and Prevention (CDC).
+The respiratory seasonal flu virus mainly spreads via “droplets made when people with flu cough, sneeze or talk,” according to the

 These droplets can infect people as far as 6 feet away.